fillegunnar/programming-courses/README.md

 # programming-courses
-Code that was written during school.
+Code that was written as a part of school projects or labs.